aetperf/aetperf.github.io/_posts/2023-08-16-Performing-sentence-embedding-locally.md

 Now that we have a basic understanding of obtaining sentence embeddings, let's dive into a practical example.
 We'll compute embeddings for two sentences and then measure their cosine similarity.

-## Compute Two Embeddings and Measure Their Cosine Similarity
+## Compute two embeddings and measure their cosine similarity

 To facilitate this process, we'll use a helpful function that can be expanded upon in the future.
 For now, it removes any carriage returns and line feeds from the input text: